gristlabs/grist-help/help/formulas.md

 <span class="screenshot-large">*![formulas-price-final](images/formulas/formulas-price-final.png)*</span>
 {: .screenshot-half }

-Grist formulas are written in Python, the most popular language for data science.
-The entirety of [Python's  standard library](https://docs.python.org/2/library/) is available to you.
-For those with a spreadsheet background, we've also added a suite of Excel-like functions, with all-uppercase names.
-Here's the [full list of functions](functions.md).

 If you've worked with spreadsheets before, you may be surprised that you don't need to specify row numbers, like `B1 * C1`.
 In Grist, a single formula applies to a whole column.